ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_dcor.rst

 .. note::

+    If you need to access private data, you have to specify your personal API key in the preferences dialog (via the *Edit* menu).
+    There, you can also specify which server you wish to connect to.
-    If you need to access private data, you have to enter your personal API Key.
-You can find your personal API Key in your user pofile page after logging in at https://dcor.mpl.mpg.de.
+    You can find your personal API Key in your user pofile page after you logged in (e.g. at https://dcor.mpl.mpg.de).

 You can choose between a free text search (dataset and resource names, tags, etc.) and an identifier search (dataset and resource identifiers).